Small Group Sessions

 - FLUENCY GAMES AND SONGS FOR COMMON CORE!: Author Erin Dealey connects kids with words--and writing and reading--with painless common core games and songs.

-- GET GRAPHIC: Award winning author Jennifer L. Holmes features her Baby Mouse and her Squish series of books
+- GET GRAPHIC: Award winning author Jennifer L. Holm features her Baby Mouse and her Squish series of books

-- LOIS EHLERT AUTHOR STUDY: Susie Fletcher and her upper elementary art students from Inland Leaders school meet with Lois Ehlert and will share their work which was inspired by her books.
+- THE ART OF LOIS EHLERT: Susie Fletcher and her upper elementary art students from Inland Leaders School meet with Lois Ehlert and will share their work which was inspired by her books.

-- PETER BROWN AUTHOR STUDY: The third grade students of Marsha MacLean and the second grade students of Suzie Heaton meet Peter Brown and share work they have done with his books.
+- BE YOURSELF!: A PETER BROWN AUTHOR STUDY: The third grade students of Marsha MacLean and the second grade students of Suzie Heaton meet Peter Brown and share work they have done with his books.

 SATURDAY, February 28